Webinar (Wednesday, February 4): How to Automate and Modernize Your 2026 Commissions

 📌 Example

 To take the example of company "X" again, the sales rep signed a €50,000 contract in January with a commission rate of 10% (i.e. €5,000).
-However, the contract was canceled by the buyer in June, less than 6 months after it was signed.
-In accordance with the commission recovery clause, the employer will therefore recover the entire commission.
+However, the contract was canceled by the buyer in June, less than 6 months after signing.

-To calculate the exact amount of the clawback, the company will look back at the sales reps made in period 1.
-The canceled contract will simply be a new line added just below the initial sale, with the same amount but in negative.
+To calculate the exact amount of the clawback, the company will look back at the sales made in period 1.
+The canceled contract will simply be a new line added just below the initial sale, with the same characteristics but with a negative amount.

 Although this third method combines the advantages of retroactive and non-retroactive clawback, it is fairly complex to implement, particularly for companies subject to ASC 606.